Snoring is a sound made during sleep. It is the sound of the throat vibrating as air flows through it.

 Copyright © Nucleus Medical Media, Inc.

 Air should be able to move easily through your mouth, nose, and throat.
 Sometimes, during sleep, air cannot move through these areas easily.
-This turbulent airflow makes the roof of the mouth vibrate.
+This poor airflow makes the roof of the mouth vibrate.
 This is what causes the snoring sound.
 Smaller airways can lead to louder snoring.
 Airflow may be obstructed by: Weak muscles in the tongue and throatEnlarged tonsils, adenoids, or other obstructions such as a tumors or cysts

 Excessive tissue around the throat due to